Shorku/rhnet/README.md

    amount.
 Make sure to adjust this parameter.*

-4. Download or generate the data.
+4. Download or generate the data

-   `rhnet/data` folder contains experimental data and other necessary tables for the RhNet to perform training.
+   `rhnet/data` folder contains experimental data and other necessary tables for the RhNet to perform training and inference.
 The only exception are the electron densities, which can be downloaded elsewhere.

-   The script expects the dataset folder to contain the following files:
+   To perform **both training and inference** the script expects the dataset folder to contain the following files:

-   `experimental_dataset.csv`

-   `polymers.txt`

-   `solvents.txt`

-   `polymer_mass.csv`

-   `solvent_mass.csv`

-   optional:

-   `solvent_macro_features.csv`
+   `polymer_mass.csv` (suitable for training and prediction)

+   `solvent_mass.csv` (suitable for training and prediction)

    and `cubes` folder with the electron density images

+   optionally if the model is intended to use solvent macroparameters:

+   `solvent_macro_features.csv` (suitable for training and prediction)

+   To perform **inference** the script also expects the dataset folder to contain the following file:

+   `to_predict_ranges.csv` (example suitable for inference)

+   To perform **training** the script also expects the dataset folder to contain the following files:

+   `experimental_dataset.csv` (suitable for training)

+   `polymers.txt` (suitable for training)

+   `solvents.txt` (suitable for training)

    For an in-depth description of the dataset structure refer to [Dataset structure](#dataset-structure) section.